Skip to main content

 ASIIMOV – Autonomous Swarm Inspection

-This project was funded in collaboration with the JROBOT Group, a Department of Defense taskforce.
+This robotics project was funded in collaboration with the JROBOT Group, a Department of Defense taskforce.
 In February 2020, the ARM Institute hosted and participated in the Joint Summit: Robotics in Sustainment II (JROBOT) event.
 The four-day summit brought together experts across government and the armed services to develop and recommend Office of the Secretary of Defense (OSD) policies for coordinating and expanding the use of industrial robotics in sustainment activities across all military branches.

 As part of the event, the ARM Institute released a Special Call for Technology Projects (ARM-TEC-19-04) focused on supporting Department of Defense sustainment goals.
 From there, a competitive group of project teams were invited to present their project proposals in-person at the Joint Summit.